 Whether they're a first-time landlord or established and looking to grow their property investment portfolio, we can help your clients.

 Below, one of our Business Development Managers (BDMs) Alice Pocock answers some of the frequently asked questions around this type of lending.

 What is the criteria for a buy-to-let mortgage with Newbury?

 We ask for applicants to be owner occupiers, unless they are in tied accommodation or have a reasonable explanation as to why they’re looking to be a first-time buyer, first-time landlord.

 We also request a £30,000 minimum income; however, you can talk to us if your client has a credit worthy case where income falls below this level.
-Our rental coverage is 125% at 5.75 for basic rate taxpayers and 135% at 5.75 for higher rate.
-However, we pride ourselves in our tailored approach to every case which hits our desks, so we can top-slice using your client’s surplus income as well if the ICR doesn’t work.
+We pride ourselves in our tailored approach to every case which hits our desks, so we can top-slice using your client’s surplus income as well if the ICR doesn’t work.

 What sort of buy-to-let cases do you accept?

 We accept a range of buy-to-let cases, including:

 Do you consider other income to support an application if the rent coverage doesn’t work?